 “By this my Father is glorified, that you bear much fruit and so prove to be my disciples.”
 (John 15:8)

-Sammie Kau serves as an operations and administration intern with Fountain of Life Covenant Church.
+Sammie Kau serves as an operations manager with Fountain of Life Covenant Church.
 She grew up in the Asian-American church and moved to Long Beach for college in 2013.
 Through InterVarsity Christian Fellowship at CSULB, she fell in love with administration, worship, and the endlessly diverse, all-powerful Kingdom of God.